lluiscamino/StackerGame/README.md

 To modify the speed of the game and/or the background color, click on the ⚙ icon at the top of the screen.

 Link: [Click here to play](https://lluiscamino.github.io/StackerGame/)

+You can also play the Android mobile app version: [Click here to download](https://play.google.com/store/apps/details?id=app.example.stac)

 ## License